CivicActions/accessibility/_playbook/roles.md

 ## Accessibility Lead
 * The lead is responsible for providing an overview of the whole project and ensuring that the components flow together for the user.
 * **Tools:** [Purple Hats](https://github.com/GovTechSG/purple-hats), [MSU's Domain Accessibility Audit](https://github.com/MSU-NatSci/DomainAccessibilityAudit) or [Siteimprove](https://siteimprove.com), [The Book on Accessibility](https://www.thebookonaccessibility.com/team/coaches/) and [Accessibility Insights](https://accessibilityinsights.io/).
 Deque defines the [Defining Actionable Metrics](https://www.deque.com/blog/accessibility-program-fundamentals-choosing-the-right-accessibility-metrics/) for the central accessibility function.
+The UK has provided a [great description the accessibility specialist role](https://www.gov.uk/guidance/accessibility-specialist).

 ## Audio and Video Media (AV)
 * [W3C - Making Audio and Video Media Accessible](https://www.w3.org/WAI/media/av/)